Lucy-Forrest-Lab/AlignMe/Running_server.md

 ```
 The result will be a hydropathy plot showing the aligned hydropathy values averaged over all sequences in each of the two MSAs.
 In addition, a pairwise sequence alignment will be provided for the first sequence of each of the two MSAs, to allow the hydropathy profile alignment to be interpreted in more detail.

+---

+### MutationExplorer

+### Mutation Explorer

+The AlignMe Web Server also contains an add-on to MutationExplorer which is hosted on http://proteinformatics.org/.
+This additon allows for the user to upload a PDB structure that corresponds to at least one of the sequences in the AlignMe alignment and then the user can visualize the structural context of differences in the sequence alignment.

+MutationExplorer can be accessed on the AlignMe results page which will then redirect the user into a web-based “NGL” molecular viewer on the MutationExplorer site.